-For over twenty five years New York Scandia Symphony has delighted and educated audiences with imaginative and creative programs, attracting and gathering audiences from our very diverse and multi cultural population of New York City.
+For over 34 years New York Scandia Symphony (Scandia) has delighted and educated audiences with imaginative and creative programs, attracting and gathering audiences from a very diverse and multicultural population of New York City.

 Acknowledged for its warm and vibrant tone, lovely clarity of expressive detail as well as interesting and exciting programs, the Scandia Symphony has a valuable mission as well: With a sincere commitment to the music of Classical, Romantic and Contemporary Scandinavian composers, the Scandia Symphony introduces previously unknown and seldom performed compositions to American audiences.
 With much of its repertoire presented at US premieres, the orchestra revives and preserves the works of significant classical composers, which might not otherwise have been brought to the attention and availability of the public or become an integrated part of cultural life in New York City.
 Concert venues include Alice Tully Hall in Lincoln Center, Symphony Space on Broadway & 95th Street, Victor Borge Hall in Scandinavia House, Billings Lawn in Fort Tryon Park, and 18 years of performances in New York’s beautiful landmark, Trinity Church in lower Manhattan.
 Scandia ensembles are actively performing and involved at many centers in our community and at private events.
 We collaborate with a number of other organizations and partners in the areas around our concert venues and enlist the support and resources of both government officials and community leaders.